shapeshed/shapeshed.com/content/posts/preparing_for_ie7_limiting_css_hacks.md

-{
-  "slug": "preparing-for-ie7-limiting-css-hacks",
-  "title": "Preparing for IE7 - Limiting CSS Hacks", "date": "2006-09-28T00:00:00+01:00",
++++
+date = "2006-09-28T00:00:00+01:00"
-  "description": "Internet Explorer 7 is just around the corner and there have been warnings from Microsoft that existing hacks will break layouts in IE7.
-By limiting the use of hacks your CSS can be both backwards and forwards compliant.", "tags": [
+description = "Internet Explorer 7 is just around the corner and there have been warnings from Microsoft that existing hacks will break layouts in IE7.
+By limiting the use of hacks your CSS can be both backwards and forwards compliant." slug = "preparing-for-ie7-limiting-css-hacks" tags = ["Browsers", "CSS"] title = "Preparing for IE7 - Limiting CSS Hacks"

-    "Browsers",
-    "CSS"
-  ]
-}
++++

 ## A sigh of relief